mickaelgermemont/AttendanceCoin/README.md

 - could help build a leaderboard based on dapps created

+# Blog / Steemit

+we could implement that. see DelegateCall.com - Fully Blockchain based Q&A. Earn tokens for answering questions.

 # DAO / Governance / Voting

 - could help build a leaderboard based on dapps created